n76/wifi_backend/README.md

 1. Building requires Android SDK with API 19 or higher.

 Requirements on phone
 =====================
 1. This is a plug in for µg UnifiedNlp which can be installed from f-droid.
+The µg GmsCore can also use this backend.

 How to build and install
 ========================